kailash360/e-market/README.md

 # EasyCart - Anything But Ordinary

-A simple but useful e-commerce platform to buy and sell products.The diffrent features provide the users with an amazing experience.
+A simple but useful e-commerce platform to buy and sell products.The different features of our website gives an amazing user experience to our customers.

 # Screenshots